History of Drexel University: 20th century

-Decline and financial crisis: 1984–1995

 After Hagerty's departure, admissions, enrollment, and the university's financial situation went into substantial decline.
 His successor, William S. Gaither, resigned due to pressure from the campus community in 1987 after allegations of sexual misconduct with staff members arose.
 The majority of problems occurred during and after the recession of the early 90s.
 Drexel was struggling to remain solvent and began to use endowment funds to pay operating expenses.
 Gaither's successor, President Breslin, was not able to react to difficulties coming from lower admissions.
 There was even discussion of the school's being absorbed into the next-door University of Pennsylvania until the selection of president Constantine Papadakis.

-Rebirth: 1996–2009

 In 1997, with the renovation of Van Rensselaer Hall, Drexel University began a period of expansion led by president Constantine Papadakis to enlarge the university, its student population, and its alumni funding base.
 Since 1997, Drexel has completed four new dormitories with plans for at least one more, expanded the research infrastructure with the construction of the Bossone Research Center, renovated various campus buildings and the main quad, and acquired the Queen Lane campus and Hahnemann University Hospital from MCP Hahnemann University.
-Papadakis has also added a School of Law and secured millions of dollars worth of alumni grants, including several grants of more than $10 million.
+Papadakis also added a School of Law and secured millions of dollars' worth of alumni grants, including several grants of more than $10 million.
 From 1996 to 2005 total revenue increased +331% to $612M, research funds increased +535% to $83M, the endowment increased +471% to $540M, and total enrollment increased +102% to 18,466.
 During this time, undergraduate tuition increased +68% to $23,250/year.

+21st century

 Master plans for further construction projects were announced on October 16, 2006, during Drexel University's Founders Day and Convocation Celebration.
 The plan involves significant changes to the campus and buildings over at least a five-year period.
 According to President Papadakis, the changes are estimated at around $350 million dollars.

 Some of the anticipated changes included: